Deck building topics for durable deck construction:

 4) Under-mounted deck fasteners: this one requires a bit more effort - a lot of people who choose this method seem to do so for the clean look of boards with no screws, in doing so it alleviates the problem of water damage at screw holes.
 To do this, a metal bracket is screwed to the side of the joist so you actually screw up into the bottom of the board and pull it down.

 It's a great look, but it can be more time consuming.
 And the downside is that you don't have a lot of meat for the screws to hold unless you are using 2x4 or 2x6 decking.
-Take care not to drive screws too hard and strip the wood.
+Take care not to drive screws too hard and strip the wood or they won't hold at all.

 5) On Your Deck Structure use Double joists at the joints: there will always be a slight gap where two deck boards meet, allowing water to run down between them and sit on the top of the joist.
 A way to avoid this is to build your base with doubled joists with a gap between them.
 This takes more planning in design because you need to decide ahead of time where your joints will be and it takes a few more joists, but it can extend the life of your decking.